-On the island of the Gran Canaria lies the Canary Islands’ largest resort centre, Maspalomas, also known as one of the world’s most famous queer tourism destinations.
-In Jose Mari Goenaga and Aitor Arregi’s eponymous film, predominantly in the Basque language, men of all ages roam the dunes on the outskirts of the city, cruising.
+On the island of Gran Canaria lies the Canary Islands’ largest resort centre, Maspalomas, also known as one of the world’s most famous queer tourism destinations.
+In Jose Mari Goenaga and Aitor Arregi’s co-directed eponymous film, with a screenplay by Goenaga, men of all ages roam the dunes on the outskirts of the city, cruising.
 This is where we first meet Vicente (José Ramón Soroiz), freshly single and on the hookup apps with the help of his best friend Ramon (Zorion Eguileor).
-Maspalomas made its world premiere at the 2025 San Sebastián International Film Festival in the main competition, where Soroiz won the Best Actor prize for his role as Vicente.
+Predominantly in the Basque language, Maspalomas made its world premiere at the 2025 San Sebastián International Film Festival in the main competition, where Soroiz won the Best Actor prize for his role as Vicente.
 So as music beats through the atmosphere lit by the hot sun, and he picks up his regular draft beer on the beach from the bartender to observe the throngs of men around him, we see that Vicente is fully in his element here.
 This is his home—and why shouldn’t it be?

 The catch is that Vicente is 76, far beyond the age that anyone might expect in the aforementioned setting.
 The gently moustachioed septuagenarian is, on the surface, more grandfatherly than anything else.
 Yet stereotypes be damned: Vicente is freshly single, but freshly single after breaking up with his partner of more than two decades, and that shouldn’t matter.
 From the outset, the writing-directing duo—two of the co-founders of the famed Basque production label Moriarti Produkzioak—has given us an enticing and wholly unique premise.

-Vicente must contend with a central queer conceit: what to do when forced into the very environment one sought to escape from.
-Being at the care home means being back in the closet, and being back in the closet means exorcising himself of everything that he’s fought for—which has meant painful sacrifices, including leaving his wife and kid a quarter of a decade ago to live his truth.
+Vicente must contend with a central queer conceit: what do you do when you’re forced into the very environment you sought to escape from?
+Like being back in a conservative place or in a country where homosexuality is condemned, being at the care home for Vicente means being back in the closet, and being back in the closet means exorcising himself of everything that he’s fought for.
+These choices have included painful sacrifices, including leaving his wife and kid a quarter of a decade ago to live his truth.
 Maspalomas empathetically captures Vicente’s initial fear and insecurity, plunging us into his frustrated state of mind, as if his mind is locked inside a body he can’t escape.

 Exemplifying this fight is Vicente’s daily encounters with his conservative and highly heterosexual roommate Xanti (Kandido Uranga), who is most concerned with having a conventionally attractive woman caregiver.
 Lo and behold, Vicente is given Iñaki (Kepa Errasti) as his personal caregiver, a younger man he quickly finds on a hookup app and begins chatting with, anonymously.
 Our protagonist continues to live out this double life as he tries to hold onto some semblance of his old life, fully out of his element.
 The greatest thrill of Maspalomas is determining what Vicente will do next; however, he begins to run out of options.